fupdec/mediaChips/README.md

 #### Videos
 - Adding performers, tags, websites, rating, favorite, bookmark
-- Sorting and filtering by performers, tags, websites, filesize, quality, etc.
+- Sorting and filtering by performers, tags, websites, filesize, quality, folder, path etc.
 - Save filters and sorting to a preset that can be loaded at any time or set as default
 - Play video in app (supported format only*) or in the system player selected by default
 - Scanning for videos in multiple folders.
 Information is automatically added to the video: performers, tags, websites